 When is the Need to Call Private?

-Even if you have called 811, you still need to perform private utility locating to ensure accurate locating, identification, marking and mapping of public and private utility lines in the area.
-While public utility locators can provide you with a general idea of the location of public utility lines, their records can be inaccurate, outdated or missing.
+Even if you have called 811, you still need to perform private utility locating to ensure accurate locating, identification, marking, and mapping of public and private utility lines in the area.
+While public utility locators can provide you with a general idea of the location of public utility lines, their records can be inaccurate, outdated, or missing.
 It is also possible that the public utility companies notified by 811 can’t reach the site on time to mark their utility lines to allow excavation to begin.
 It can be a total waste of time.

 If you’re sure that the records and maps of public utility lines in your work site are up-to-date and accurate, and no private utilities are installed in the area, the service of a public utility locator should be good enough.
-But if you can’t be sure about the presence and location of public and private utilities underground, commencing a dig project without the guidance of a private utility locator can be catastrophic.
+But if you can’t be sure about the presence and location of public and private utilities underground, commencing a digging project without the guidance of a private utility locator can be catastrophic.

 You must use a private utility locator like the private utility locating Colorado experts to locate unmarked public and private utility lines for you.
 It can certainly help to spare you from incurring unwanted losses for hitting underground utility lines.